ros2/ros2_documentation/source/Tutorials/Tf2/Writing-A-Tf2-Broadcaster-Py.rst

 .. code-block:: python

+    # Send the transformation
     br.sendTransform(t)

 .. note::

     You can also publish static transforms with the same pattern by instantiating a ``tf2_ros.StaticTransformBroadcaster`` instead of a ``tf2_ros.TransformBroadcaster``.
-    The static transforms will be published on the ``/tf_static`` topic and will be sent only when required, and not periodically.
+    The static transforms will be published on the ``/tf_static`` topic and will be sent only when required, not periodically.
     For more details see :ref:`here <WritingATf2StaticBroadcasterPy>`.

 1.2 Add dependencies